slak44/ckompiler/README.md

 5. `AsmEmitter`: Takes the result of all the function generators in a translation unit and emits the actual assembly string.
 Currently, this means it emits NASM.
+6. `PeepholeOptimizer`: Takes a list of `AsmInstruction`s, and optimizes them in isolation.
+Used by `AsmEmitter`s.
-6. `InstructionTemplate`: Represents a particular instruction from an ISA.
+7. `InstructionTemplate`: Represents a particular instruction from an ISA.
 For
    example: `mov r/m64, r64` or `add r32, imm32`.
-7. `AsmInstruction`: Final generated instruction, ready for emission.
+8. `AsmInstruction`: Final generated instruction, ready for emission.

 There is also the `MachineInstruction` class, which isn't an interface, but it represents an instruction (`InstructionTemplate`) along with its operands